 Pizza Hut U.S.’s Pan, Thin ‘N Crispy®, Hand-Tossed Style and Stuffed Crust pizzas contain:

-- zero grams trans fat
+- Zero grams of artificial trans fat

-- no high fructose corn syrup
+- No high fructose corn syrup

 Pizza Hut India is monosodium glutamate (MSG) free while KFC India continues to explore ways to reduce MSG in menu items, particularly in grilled and vegetarian options.